 Parallel Power Iteration using MPI

 Parallel power iteration with MPI, featuring custom C++ matrix and vector classes, and left stochastic matrix generation using a Bernoulli distribution with a configurable seed.
+Links

 Overview